When in Vegas, I always end up indulging my appetite with a huge variety of cuisines and end up gaining a few pounds.

 Top of the World

-This rotating restaurant sits at the 16th floor of the Stratosphere Towe and offers spectacular views of La Vegas and the desert.
+This rotating restaurant sits on the 106th floor of the Stratosphere Tower and offers spectacular views of La Vegas and the desert.

-Tip: Go at dusk so you can view the city in light and later in its full glory at night.
+Tip: Go at dusk so you can view the city during daylight and later in its full glory at night.

 The food is very good but not exceptional.
 We went for the view and really loved it.
 Our favorites here were the Lamb Chop and the Filet Mignon.

 Tip: If you reserve for the restaurant, you don't have to wait in line for the observation deck.
-After your dinner, you can climb to the upper floors for another great view.
+Before or After your dinner, you can climb to the upper floors for another great view.

 Saffron Flavors of India